 Krannert School of Management

 The Krannert School of Management offers a number of scholarships to students each year.
-Applicants who are offered admission to the Executive MBA programs are automatically considered for merit-based scholarships, namely the Dean's Scholarship and the Boilermaker Scholarship for Purdue alumni.
+Applicants who are offered admission to the Executive MBA programs are considered for merit-based scholarships, namely the Dean's Scholarship and the Boilermaker Scholarship for Purdue alumni.

 Scholarship decisions are made based on a complete review of the applicant as well as the interview.
 As scholarships are provided on a rolling basis, it is to your advantage to apply as early as possible, while funds are still available.